Why there’s no turning back from going electric

 Jim Holder, editorial director at What Car?, says that almost every car manufacturer already has a bespoke electric vehicle on offer.
 “They’ve had to get serious about building credible, appealing electric cars.
 The reality is that choice is growing exponentially, and as demand rises there are also limitations on supply – it's an incredibly exciting car market as a result.”

-Steve agrees and says there’s more change to come.
+Steve says there’s more change to come.
 “Next, of course, is autonomous technology and the car is going to change more over the next 10 years than it than it has done in its previous 100 years in terms of propulsion, connectivity and autonomous technology so it's a massive technological overhaul for the whole industry.”

 The transport world needed to make a move

 In 2018 Greenpeace asked an important question: “How soon do we need to stop the sale of new fossil fuel cars?’
 And it didn’t wait for an answer, simply telling us that it was: “Pretty damn soon.”6

 At the time, the environmental campaigners reported that “Transport is the only major sector where greenhouse gas emissions have gone up in recent years, with rising car sales and a soaring demand for larger vehicles.
 With the automobile industry quite literally steering plans to tackle climate change in the wrong direction, some governments are now talking of forcing them onto a path that’s better for the climate.”